apptainer/singularity/README.md

 Let's say you are running Ubuntu on your workstation or server, but you have an application which only runs on Red Hat Enterprise Linux 6.3.
-Singularity can instantly virtualize the operating system, without having root access, and allow you to run that application in it's native environment!
+Singularity can instantly virtualize the operating system, without having root access, and allow you to run that application in its native environment!

 # About